-Today I cooked a winter melon broth with dried shrimps.
-It brought back memories of a peaceful country town with a fast running river, a farmers market and a factory with impressively huge machines that were sky high in the eyes of a little girl.
+A winter melon broth always brings back memories of a peaceful country town with a fast running river, a farmers market and a factory with impressively huge machines that were sky high in the eyes of a little girl.

 - 1 piece of winter melon, about 250g, remove skin, diced